 The College shall attempt to recruit the most suitably qualified applicants for filling any teaching or administrative positions.
-Announced vacancies will be posted in all buildings in an appropriate format to ensure effective communications with all individuals, including those with disabilities.
+Announced vacancies will be posted on the college website and on the bulletin boards in the mailroom and cafe in an appropriate format to ensure effective communications with all individuals, including those with disabilities.